FamiKona/CSPkmnGen/README.md

-generates pokemon in the actually way that the games would (as far as I know)
+generates pokemon in the actual way that the games would (as far as I know)

 (mostly) accurate to gen 7